 Otolaryngologists are ready to start practicing after completing up to 15 years of college and post-graduate training.
 To qualify for certification by the American Board of Otolaryngology, an applicant must first complete college, medical school (usually four years), and at least five years of surgical specialty residency training.
 Next, the physician must pass the American Board of Otolaryngology examination.
 Many of our physicians are additionally participants in the ABOto’s Maintenance of Certification (MOC) program.
-All Lakeside ENT & Allergy physicians are Fellows or fellowship-pending members of the American Academy of Otolaryngic Allergy.
-Fellowship in the AAOA entails completion of specific rigorous clinical and educational requirements, completions of extensive AAOA-sponsored continuing education courses, demonstration of clinical experience in otolaryngic allergy and immunotherapy, and successful completion of written and oral components of the AAOA Fellow examination.

 What is an ENT Specialist?

 Otolaryngology (pronounced oh/toe/lair/in/goll/oh/jee) is the oldest medical specialty in the United States.
 Otolaryngologists are physicians trained in the medical and surgical management of patients with diseases and disorders of the ear, nose, throat (ENT), and related structures of the head and neck.
 They are commonly referred to as ENT physicians.

 Their special skills include diagnosing and managing diseases of the sinuses, larynx (voice box), oral cavity, and upper pharynx (mouth and throat), as well as structures of the neck and face.
 Otolaryngologists diagnose, treat, and manage specialty-specific disorders as well as many primary care problems in both children and adults.